 1) Reaching out to the hotel and asking them about how much it would cost to upgrade a points booking to an overwater booking.

 ormembership and booking a 2 night stay in an overwater bungalow using the complimentary weekend night certificate.

+ornegotiate) with the hotel so that she doesn’t have to change rooms.
 Thanks to everyone who commented to help Jenny!

-Have you been to Bora Bora?
+ora?
 Tell us about it in the comments!